jimmymathews/jimmymathews.github.io/README.md

 If you have registered a domain name by purchasing the registration service from a "registrar" (like NoIP, Namecheap, or GoDaddy), you should be able to make it point to your website hosted on github.
 This used to be a somewhat complicated process, but these days it should not be that hard:

 1. Fill out the "custom domain" text field under Github -> the repository -> Settings -> Pages.
+I'm actually not sure if this is needed.
 2. Log in to your account with the registrar.
 3. Locate the area for settings related to the domain you purchased.
 4. Add a CNAME record pointing your domain to `<your username>.github.io` .